 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Anderson University South Carolina, approximately 64% of students took out student loans averaging $7,390 a year.
 That adds up to $29,560 over four years for those students.

 The student loan default rate at Anderson University South Carolina is 5.5%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.